-Wheelchair rugby was invented in 1976 in Winnipeg, Canada, by a group of quadriplegic athletes who were looking for an alternative to wheelchair basketball.
-They wanted a sport that would allow players with reduced arm and hand function to participate equally.
-The sport they created, originally called murderball, is now known as wheelchair rugby.
-One of the founders, Duncan Campbell, still plays in BC and has been on numerous organizing committees ranging from local to international level events.
-He is currently the Director of National Development at Wheelchair Rugby Canada.
+Wheelchair Rugby was invented in 1977 in Winnipeg, Canada by a group of quadriplegic athletes who were looking for an alternative to wheelchair basketball.
+They wanted a sport which would allow players with reduced arm and hand function to participate equally.
+The sport they created, originally called Murderball, is now known as Wheelchair Rugby.

-Wheelchair rugby first appeared outside Canada in 1979 at a demonstration at Southwest State University in Minnesota.
-The first Canadian National Championship was held the same year.
-The first team in the United States was formed in 1981 and the first international tournament, which brought together teams from the US and Canada, was held in 1982.
-Throughout the 1980s, other local and national tournaments took place in various countries.
-The first international tournament was held in 1989 in Toronto, Canada, with teams from Canada, the USA, and Great Britain.
-This was a breakthrough for developing international competition and co-operation.
+The sport first appeared outside of Canada in 1979, at a demonstration at Southwest State University in Minnesota.
+The first Canadian National Championship was held that same year.
+The first team in the United States was formed in 1981, and the first international tournament, bringing together teams from the United States and Canada, was held in 1982.
+Throughout the 1980’s, other local and national tournaments took place in various countries.
+The first international tournament with a team from outside North America was held in 1989 in Toronto, Canada.
+With teams from Canada, Great Britain and the United States, this was a breakthrough for developing international competition and cooperation.
+In 1990, Wheelchair Rugby appeared at the World Wheelchair Games as an exhibition event, which helped fuel the sports rapid growth and popularity internationally.

-Wheelchair rugby first appeared at the World Wheelchair Games in 1990 as an exhibition event.
-In 1993, with 15 countries actively participating, the sport was recognized as an official international sport for athletes with a disability and the International Wheelchair Rugby Federation (IWRF) was established as a sport section of the International Stoke Mandeville Wheelchair Sports Federation (ISMWSF).
-Seven countries participated in wheelchair rugby at the 1993 Stoke Mandeville World Wheelchair Games.
-In 1994, wheelchair rugby was officially recognized by the International Paralympic Committee (IPC) as a Paralympic sport.
-The first Wheelchair Rugby World Championships were held in Nottwil, Switzerland, in 1995, with eight teams competing.
-In 1996, wheelchair rugby was included as a demonstration sport in the Atlanta Paralympic Games.
+In 1993 with 15 countries actively participating, the wheelchair rugby was recognized as an official sport for athletes with a disability, and the International Wheelchair Rugby Federation (IWRF) was established as a sport section of the International Stoke Mandeville Wheelchair Sports Federation.
+That same year seven countries participated at the Stoke Mandeville International World Wheelchair Games.

 In 2000, Wheelchair Rugby was included for the first time in the Paralympic Games competition program as a full-medal sport at the Sydney 2000 Paralympic Games.
 It has since been featured at every Summer Paralympics and is included in the competition program for the 2020 Games in Tokyo.
 World Championships and the Paralympics are held every 4 years.